 For the financially responsible person it’s pretty easy to get a good credit card in the US.
-No annual fees and pretty much no cost for using the credit card in the US.
+No annual fees and pretty much no cost for using the credit card in the US if you have good credit score.
 The choices are numerous with no clear winner.
-However, when it comes to getting a great credit card for using in Europe, then the choices simpler.
-There are only few great choices.
-Read on to find out what is the best credit card for international travel.
+However, when it comes to getting a great travel credit card to use in Europe, then the choices become complicated.
+In the end however, there are only few great choices.
+Read on about my quest for finding the best credit cards for international travel.

-Assuming you don’t want to go in debt while traveling, then the actual APR of the card doesn’t matter.
-I always pay my credit cards in full at the end of the month, so I don’t care about the APR.
+And let’s be clear about one simple thing.
+Unless you plan on going into debt while traveling, the actual interest rate of the card doesn’t really matter.
+I always pay my credit cards in full at the end of the month, so I don’t care about the interest rate.

 - Foreign transaction fee charged by the issuing bank.
-Most banks charge anywhere between 1% and 3% of the purchase for any foreign transaction, which includes the 1% foreign transaction fees charged by the credit networks (VISA or MasterCard).
-So, if you spend $1000 for a purchases made abroad, you will be charged anywhere between $10 and $30 by the bank.
+Most banks charge anywhere between 1% and 3% of the purchase for any foreign transaction.
+This includes the 1% foreign transaction fees charged by the credit networks (VISA or MasterCard).
+So, if you spend $1000 for a purchases made abroad, you will be charged anywhere between $10 and $30 by your bank.
 Most likely when traveling abroad, people spend way more than $1000…so it can add up fast.

 - Foreign currency withdrawal fees.
 Any credit card company charges between 20% and 30% interest on any cash advances, in addition to foreign conversion fees.
 It’s crazy!
 Please don’t ever use your credit card to take money out of an ATM machine, especially abroad!
 You will be literally ripped off by your credit card company, period.

 As a side note, in order to maximize your credit card while traveling, you should also pay attention to some simple steps for using debit and credit cards in Europe.
 Following these steps can save you lots of frustration and money in fees.